gambitproject/gte/README.md

 add `-Dorg.apache.jasper.compiler.disablejsr199=true` to the **Jetty.xml** (JETTY 7.5.0 and prior)
 or uncomment this line in **start.ini** (JETTY 8.X and later).

-## 6. Including native algorithm into the SERVER version
+## 6. Including native algorithms in the SERVER version

 See servlet_howto.txt